 Decreased activity actually results in reduced muscle strength and ultimately can lead to increased arthritis pain and disability.
 In other words, don’t use RA as an excuse not to exercise.
 Instead, make it your reason to get moving.
 Start with these four expert-recommended RA exercises:

-No special training needed, and can be done anytime of the day.
+No special training is needed and can be done any time of the day.
 Benefits of walking include weight loss, which in turn is helpful for easing stress and pain in the joints.

 Being in the water is a great place to stretch your muscles and soothe your joints.
 Swimming helps control weight, boost mood, and improve sleep, and it’s good for overall health

 Particularly for people with arthritis, the smoother motion of cycling minimizes the jolting of traditional jogging.
-Pedaling and breathing hard can help you condition your body for other types of exercise.
+Pedalling and breathing hard can help you condition your body for other types of exercise.